Seiðr: Origins

 Since the publication of Jacob Grimm's socio-linguistical Deutsches Wörterbuch (p.
 638) in 1835, scholarship draws a Balto-Finnic link to seiðr, citing the depiction of its practitioners as such in the sagas and elsewhere, and linking seiðr to the practices of the noaidi, the patrilineal shamans of the Sami people.
 However, Indo-European origins are also possible.
 Note that the Finnish word seita and the Sami variants of the term sieidde refer to a human-shaped tree or a large and strangely-shaped stone or rock and do not necessarily reference magical power.
 There is a good case, however, that these words do derive ultimately from seiðr.

 Seiðr and gender roles in Norse society

-In Old Norse societies, gender roles were very rigid and deviating from them was considered shameful [reference?].
-This is exemplified in the attitudes surrounding seiðr and its place as a feminine craft.

 A woman practicing seiðr would sometimes be called völva, meaning seeress.
 She would also sometimes be described as spá-kona or seið-kona, meaning 'prophecy-woman' and 'magic-woman', respectively.
-Because seiðr was viewed as a feminine practice, any man who engaged in it (seiðmaðr) was associated with a concept called ergi, the designation of a man in Norse society who was unmanly, feminine and possibly homosexual.
+According to Thor Ewing, because seiðr was viewed as a feminine practice, any man who engaged in it (seiðmaðr) was associated with a concept called ergi, the designation of a man in Norse society who was unmanly, feminine and possibly homosexual.

 Sometimes, female practitioners of the craft would take on young male apprentices, and those who became mothers would teach the practice to their sons.
-Though not seen as a respectable thing, it was not rare for men to be involved in seiðr magic.